Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/review/ai-text-analytics.api.md

 }

 // @public
-export type WarningCodeValue = 'LongWordsInDocument' | 'DocumentTruncated';
+export type WarningCode = 'LongWordsInDocument' | 'DocumentTruncated';

 // (No @packageDocumentation comment for this package)